frsteinb/Grainfather/README.md

 ### Prerequisites

-This software is being developed and used on current Linux and MacOS systems as of 2018.
+This software is being developed and used on current Linux systems as of 2018.
 It is implemented in Python 3.x.
-Besides that there should be no specific needs.
+You will need the "requests" package[5], e.g. the Debian package "python3-requests" on Ubuntu or Debian systems.

 Of course you need KBH.
-The system running this software just has to have access to the SQLite3 database file.
+The system running this software just has to have access to the SQLite3 database file of KBH.
 E.g., I run KBH on a Mac and keep the database stored on my Nextcloud server.
 That Nextcloud file is also shared by my Linux host, on which I run this software.

-And of course you need an account on the Grainfather community site.
+Of course you also need an account on the Grainfather community site.
-When running this software your will have to supply your Grainfather account credentials.
-If you already have an account, you probably want to create a new one, just to make sure this software will not overwrite or delete any data on your primary account.
+When running this software your will have to supply your Grainfather community account credentials.
+If you already have an account, you probably want to create a new one, just to make sure this software will not overwrite or mix up any data on your primary account.

 ### Status

-The project is at a very early stage and it is unclear how far I will push it.
+This project is at a very early stage and it is unclear how far I will push it.
 Feel free to try it out.
 Feedback and contributions are welcome.
-But please to not expect thing to work without any problems.
+But please do not expect things to work without any problems.

 ### Usage Example